kozo2/cyautoworkshop/README.md

 You need to use [Google Colab](https://colab.research.google.com/) to run and reproduce the workshop material.
 You must have a Google account to access this.
 You also need to use [Cytoscape](https://cytoscape.org/download.html) in your local desktop environment in addition to Google Colab.
-Unlike other workshops, this workshop cannot be run only in a remote environment.
+Unlike other workshops, this workshop cannot be reproducible only with a remote environment.
-You need to use a combination of remote Google Colab and local Cytoscape.
+You need to use a combination of remote Google Colab **and local Cytoscape**.
 How to set them up will be described later.

 #### Disclaimer
-Unlike other workshops, this workshop does not use [the Orchestra platform](http://app.orchestra.cancerdatasci.org/).
+Unlike the other BioC Asia workshops, this workshop does not use [the Orchestra platform](http://app.orchestra.cancerdatasci.org/).
-This is because my notebook is doing a browser hack using JavaScript.
+This is because my notebook is using JavaScript called Jupyter Bridge.
-Currently that JavaScript doesn't work in Orchestra.
+Currently the Jupyter Bridge doesn't work in Orchestra.
+I will also explain about this later.

 However, an Orchestra-style workshop environment is also available **as long as it is within your local environment** rather than the Orchestra.
 ```